Orlando Arcia Player Props: Braves vs. Reds

-Orlando Arcia -- batting .400 in his past 10 games -- will be in action for the Atlanta Braves versus the Cincinnati Reds, with Luke Weaver on the mound, on June 23 at 6:40 PM ET.
+On Saturday, Orlando Arcia (.351 batting average in his past 10 games, with two doubles, a home run, four walks and seven RBI) and the Atlanta Braves play the Cincinnati Reds, whose starting pitcher will be Graham Ashcraft.
+First pitch is at 4:10 PM ET.

-In his last game he had a hitless performance (0-for-4) against the Phillies.
+In his previous game he had a one-hit performance (1-for-5) against the Reds.

 Orlando Arcia Game Info & Props vs. the Reds